 But the University of Maryland is not really a case of misdiagnosis.
 It is rather a case of not getting to the bottom of the problem, and doctors don’t have the resources to be CSIs and track down the causes of every virus that enters their healthcare organizations.

-This is not a rant on the medical system, as they have strained resources, and one cannot possibly expect a physician to evaluate each individual’s environment for health hazards.
+This is not a rant on the medical system!
+While it is true that they can have access to web support and resources, however, they have strained resources, and one cannot possibly expect a physician to evaluate each individual’s environment for health hazards.
 That is why it is up to you to detect, eliminate, and prevent mold growth in your own house and place of work.

 How do you detect mold?
 You have to look for it, smell for it, and search for it in areas where you wouldn’t normally be (crawlspaces, basements, and attics).
 Mold likes moisture, warmth, and stagnancy.
 Eliminate these from the home with a dehumidifier, proper ventilation, and proper maintenance.